-If you decide to plead guilty, you will either serve time in a detention facility, or the court will suspend your sentence for a certain number of months or years of community supervision.
-If placed on community supervision, you will have to complete a number of conditions and not violate the terms of your probation.
+If you decide to plead guilty, you will either serve time in a detention facility.
+Conversely, the court may decide to suspend your sentence for a certain number of months or years of community supervision.
+Should you be placed on community supervision, you will have to complete a number of conditions.
+Additionally, you must not violate the terms of your probation.
 If you have any violations or fail to complete the conditions, you risk having your probation revoked.

 At Rosenthal Kalabus & Therrian bold strategies and well-thought-out defense techniques are used to fight DWI charges from start to finish.
 Clearing your name is our number one priority.
 Contact our office (972) 369-0577 for a free consultation and to learn how we provide personalized legal representation for all of our clients.
 We believe in your case and will fight to protect you.
 It is at the heart of everything we do.